Stock Options Basics.

 How to minimize you taxes and maximize your benefits.

 If you have employee stock options (ESO) but have no idea how to handle them, don’t feel bad because even well trained professionals can find them a challenge.
 But if they comprise a sizable portion of your net worth, you’ll do well to put in the time and energy learning to put them to their best use.
+Keep reading to how you can minimize the taxes on your stock options.
+Which helps maximize their value.

 By David Rae Certified Financial Planner™, Accredited Investment Fiduciary™